di-void/deeproxy/README.md

 # Deeproxy

 A simple HTTP proxy server with caching capabilities written in Rust.
+My solution to [this project](https://roadmap.sh/projects/caching-server) on roadmaps.sh.

 ## Features